Software-Aurora-Lab/DoppelTest/README.md

 4. Start the framework via `python main_ga.py`

-> After running DoppelTest for extended period of time, you should see record file of scenarios generated under `data/records`.
+> After running DoppelTest for extended period of time, you should see record file of scenarios generated under `data/records/<YYYY-MM-DD_HH-MM-SS>`, one directory per run (named after the time the process started).
 This is also the step to replicate the results presented in the paper.

 ## Citing